 For the 99.99999% of everyone else who didn’t have a massive disposable income and live within walking distance of the Kings Road or Kensington Market in London, military surplus was affordable, and every item was already jingling with various belt loops, D-rings, and deep, down the leg patch pockets.

-It was another step along the road from Jumble sales and borrowed clothes, Army surplus was ultimately just another set of cast-offs – so we were well matched.
+It was another step along the road from Jumble sales and borrowed clothes, Army surplus was ultimately just another set of cast-offs looking for a new purpose – maybe that’s why we were so well matched.